thomassidor/tinytricks/README.md

 Tiny Tricks is a collection of (more or less) tiny modules for VCV Rack.

-Currently the following are included:
+Currently the following are included (v1.0.2):
 * Tiny Tricks Arithmetic (TT-A)
 * Tiny Tricks Logic (TT-L)
 * Sample and Hold x16 (SH16)